Biodiversity survey: Optimising knowledge capture

 Optimising knowledge capture in biodiversity assessments

-One of the focus areas under the Biodiversity Survey Node of our Research Priorities Plan is the application of technologies to promote faster and more cost effective biodiversity assessments.
+One of the key themes in our Research Priorities Plan is the application of technologies to promote faster and more cost effective biodiversity assessments.
 A main driver relates to the lack of adequate biodiversity data across large areas of the State to inform land management decisions, and the high cost of traditional approaches to biodiversity survey.

-There are a number of surveys of biodiversity completed for Western Australia at local, regional and bio-regional scales.
-Each year numerous biological studies are conducted either at a species level or broader community level, by government agencies both State and Commonwealth, academic institutions, natural resource management groups, non-government organisations, indigenous organisations (such as ranger programs), community groups and individuals in what is now broadly referred to as Citizen Science, and consulting ecologists, environmental practitioners and spatial scientists.
+There are a number of biodiversity surveys completed for Western Australia at local, regional and bio-regional scales.
+Each year numerous biological studies are conducted either at a species level or broader community level, by government agencies both State and Commonwealth, academic institutions, natural resource management groups, non-government organisations, indigenous organisations (such as ranger programs), community groups and individuals in what is now broadly referred to as citizen science and consulting ecologists, environmental practitioners and spatial scientists.
 The majority of surveys in Western Australia, both in terms of coverage and quantity, are conducted by environmental consultants engaged by resource companies and other development proponents for environmental assessment and planning purposes.